igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 authentication (`qa-auth`), networking (`qa-networking`), and monitoring (`qa-monitoring`), it becomes possible to limit blast radius, simplify access permissions, and streamline troubleshooting.

-- `qa-svc` Java/Go microservices, JSReport
+- `qa-svc` – Java/Go microservices, JSReport
-- `qa-data` PostgreSQL, MongoDB, Elasticsearch, Kafka, MinIO, TarantoolDB
+- `qa-data` – PostgreSQL, MongoDB, Elasticsearch, Kafka, MinIO, TarantoolDB
-- `qa-auth` KeyCloak
+- `qa-auth` – KeyCloak
-- `qa-networking` Envoy Proxy
+- `qa-networking` – Envoy Proxy
-- `qa-monitoring` Prometheus, Grafana, Loki, Tempo
+- `qa-monitoring` – Prometheus, Grafana, Loki, Tempo
+- `qa-minio-<tenant-name>` – One MinIO tenant per a dedicated namespace

 This level of separation is not used for local development, where resources reside in a flat `local-dev-all` namespace for speed and simplicity.